tensorflow/community/governance/SIG-request-template.md

 The purpose of this group is to establish an official communication channel for discussions and suggestions related to the Java TensorFlow client and synchronizing the efforts of the developers contributing to it.

-In addition, the group will develop and maintain a new set of high-level utility libraries on top of TensorFlow, in a distinct Git repository, for ramping up Java ML development and deliver new features faster with their own release life cycle.
+In addition, the group will develop and maintain a new set of high-level utility libraries on top of TensorFlow, in distinct Git repositories, for ramping up Java ML development and deliver new features faster with their own release life cycle.

 ## Who will be part of it?